Baby Esther: Defense uses Baby Esther

-Judge Edward J. McGoldrick ruled that "the vocables 'boop-boop-a-doop' and similar sounds had been used by other performers prior to the plaintiff" and that "the plaintiff has failed to sustain either cause of action by proof of sufficient probative force."
+Judge Edward J. McGoldrick ruled that "the vocables 'boop-boop-a-doop' and similar sounds had been used by other performers prior to the plaintiff," and that "the plaintiff has failed to sustain either cause of action by proof of sufficient probative force."
 In his opinion, based on the totality of the evidence presented in the trial, the "baby" technique of singing did not originate with Kane.

 Legacy

 Baby Esther is most associated today with her connection with the Kane v.
 Fleischer lawsuit.
-The film of Jones has been credited with convincing the judge in the case that Helen Kane had copied Baby Esther.
+Jones' film has been credited with convincing the judge in the case that Helen Kane had copied Baby Esther.
 Film scholar Mark Langer disputes this interpretation, which he says has become "conventional wisdom".

 No confirmed recordings of Jones are known to exist.

 Misconceptions

 Baby Esther shares her original name and original stage name with Little Esther Phillips, who was also known as Esther Mae Jones.
 Both singers used the names "Little Esther" and "Li'l Esther", but Esther Phillips was of a later generation, born in 1935.

 Photos of the model Olya Gussy costumed as Betty Boop, taken by Russian-based studio Retro Atelier in 2008, are regularly misidentified as Esther Jones.

 An older photo often purported to show Jones went viral when it was distributed by the official Betty Boop Checks website.
 The image was actually a James Van Der Zee photo of an unidentified woman.